 Solar Pool heating: $5.00 per estimated therm displaced

-Your payback period is the time to achieve an ROI on your solar panels.
+Your payback period is the time to earn a net profit from your solar panels.
 It will vary based on the rate your utility charges per kilowatt of power, the average sunlight in your area, and their rated capacity.
 Rancho Cucamonga has extremely high daily sunlight levels, so you could recoup your investment in as little as 9.3 years per 5 kW of rated capacity.